Torske, Donetsk Oblast

 Torske (Торське; Торское) is a village in Kramatorsk Raion in Donetsk Oblast of eastern Ukraine.

 History

 Russian invasion of Ukraine

 During the Russian invasion of Ukraine in 2022, the settlement came under attack, and was captured by Russian forces in late-April 2022.
 During Ukraine's 2022 Kharkiv counteroffensive, which extended into parts of the northern Donetsk oblast, Ukrainian troops recaptured the settlement from Russian and DPR forces in early-October.

 The settlement was later attacked on several occasions by Russian forces in December 2022, but remained under Ukrainian control.
 Since 25 August 2025, the village is under Russian occupation.

-The village was liberated by the 425th "Skala" Brigade on October 24, 2025.

 Local government

 It belongs to Lyman urban hromada, one of the hromadas of Ukraine.